bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 **Network**

-In this tab you can view the statistics for network traffic usage.
+In this tab, you can view the statistics for network traffic usage.
 To build the graphs you should define general settings and select a NIC for which you want to get the report.

 Network statistics displays in four graphs by the following metrics: